BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

   | 6   | Lungs  | *Lung*  |
   | 7   | Skeleton  | *SpineBone*  |

-  Note, the biological materials are defined in the *'GateMaterials.db'* file.
+  Note, the biological materials are defined in the *'GateMaterials.db'* file available for download (*GATE_macros.zip*).

 [^1]: Jan, S., Santin, G., Strul, D., Staelens, S., Assié, K., Autret, D., ... & Morel, C. (2004).
 GATE: a simulation toolkit for PET and SPECT.
 Physics in Medicine & Biology, 49(19), 4543.
 [^2]: Sarrut, D., Bardiès, M., Boussion, N., Freud, N., Jan, S., Létang, J. M., ... & Buvat, I. (2014).
 A review of the use and potential of the GATE Monte Carlo simulation code for radiation therapy and dosimetry applications.
 Medical physics, 41(6Part1), 064301.